Should You Tell Your Adopted Child He Was Conceived by Rape, His Mother an Addict, Etc?

 You Lied to Me!!

 In addition to being information that the child has a right to know, the reality, especially in this day and age, is that they will likely find out anyway.
-The idea that you will be able to protect your child from researching their history as soon as they get alone on a computer is wishful thinking.
+It is simply wishful thinking that you will be able to protect or prevent your child from researching their history as soon as they get alone on a computer, which will happen as soon as they get a phone or even sooner.

 If your child is going to find out, don’t you want to be the one who tells her?
 Do you want her to feel like you lied to her by keeping this important information from her?
 It is your job as a parent to calmly and with compassion help your child understand these things that happened to him or to his birth parents.